About Bay Street

 Bay Street Condos and Lofts for Sale

 Condos and lofts for sale along the Bay Street Corridor are considered prime real estate.
 Most of the options within the north-south stretch are luxury high-rises, old and new alike.
 It is also not an impossible venture to search for more affordable options in the market, although it might not be as easy.

 Since Bay Street is home to constant flurries of activity, investing in a condo or loft located in the stretch can be a potentially lucrative endeavor.
 Discuss your real estate opportunities in the corridor with Casey Ragan today.

 Living in Bay Street

-- Wining & dining: Mid-range to fine dining are mostly offered in Bay Street.
-Some of the highly-rated restaurants in the corridor include Richmond Station, Bannock, Canoe, Bymark, The Gabardine, Katana on Bay, Locale Mercatto, Ki, Planta Toronto, and Trios Bistro.
+- Wining & Dining: Mid-range to fine dining are mostly offered in Bay Street.
+Some of the highly-rated restaurants in the corridor include Richmond Station, Sap, Canoe, Bymark, Barberian's Steak House, Leña Restaurante, Mercatto, Ki, PLANTA, and Hy's Steakhouse & Cocktail Bar.

 - History & Culture: Bay Street may be home to a large number of companies, banks, and more, but that doesn't mean locals don't know how to play.
 The Entertainment District with all its thrills, is just a short distance away from the corridor.